cyroz1/vidcord/README.md

 # vidcord

 This is a simple Python GUI application for compressing video files under Discord's size limits using FFmpeg and PyQt5.
-The application allows users to drag and drop video files or open them via a file dialog, and convert them to either a low or high-quality preset for free and Nitro users.
+The application allows users to drag and drop video files or open them via a file dialog, and compress them with four quality presets for different Nitro and server boost levels.

 ## Download